Onge: Tsunami surviving tactics

 The semi-nomadic Onge have traditional stories that tell of the ground shaking and a great wall of water destroying the land.
 Taking heed of this story, the Onge survived the tsunami catastrophe caused by the 2004 Indian Ocean earthquake by taking shelter in the highlands.

 Poisoning incident

 In December 2008, eight male tribal members died after drinking a toxic liquid – identified as methanol by some sources – that they had apparently mistaken for drinking alcohol.
 The liquid apparently came from a container that had washed ashore at Dugong Creek near their settlement on the island, but Port Blair authorities ordered an investigation into whether it had originated elsewhere.
 A further 15 Onge were taken to hospital with at least one critically ill.

 With their population estimated at only around 100 before the incident, the director of Survival International described the mass poisoning as a "calamity for the Onge", and warned that any more deaths could "put the survival of the entire tribe in serious danger".
 Bhopinder Singh, the Lieutenant Governor of the Andaman Islands, ordered an inquiry into the incident.
-The Onge have been rather vulnerable toward any option for radical change, they deserve close, careful attention to ward off any untoward impact of change-initiatives.